-Experience has shown that Washington officials may not understand local problems as well as the persons who deal with these issues on a daily basis-"Crime is, in essence, a local problem and locally developed responses may in many cases prove to be more effective;..."
-11 programs?"
+Experience has shown that Washington officials may not understand local problems as well as the persons who deal with these issues on a daily basis-"Crime is, in essence, a local problem and locally developed responses may in many cases prove to be more effective; . . ." "

-Issue No. 3.-"Should the federal government provide financial assistance to state and local governments to undertake crime control and criminal justice ments to undertake crime control and criminal justice programs."
+Issue No. 3.-"Should the federal government provide financial assistance to state and local governments to undertake crime control and criminal justice programs?"